aplbrain/BBQS-EMBER-Data-Model/EMBER_Metadata/schema/README.md

 ### Getting Started
+This environment is used to validate EMBER project metadata against the BBQS participants data using LinkML.
+The schema is derived from EMBER-DANDI metadata, and participant metadata is collected from each BBQS team as YAML files.

+The steps below walk through setting up a clean environment and installing the LinkML tools needed to validate metadata and generate schemas.
+Using an isolated environment helps avoid dependency conflicts with other Python projects.

-LinkML does not support Python 3.7 or older.
-Use Python 3.10 or above to avoid compatibility issues.
+LinkML does not support Python 3.7 or earlier.
+Use Python 3.10 or newer to avoid compatibility issues.
 Create and activate a  environment:
 ```
 conda create -n linkmlenv python=3.10 -y